hcs42/ExponWords/README.markdown

 Installation
 ============

-This section describe how to set up an ExponWords server on Debian or Ubuntu Linux using the nginx web server and the sqlite database engine.
+This section describes how to set up an ExponWords server on Debian or Ubuntu Linux using the nginx web server and the sqlite database engine.
 These steps apply only if you want to run no other web service.
 If you do want that, then you can adjust these steps accordingly.

 Install the prerequisites
 -------------------------